RzgarHosseini/EMETNET/BIGG/README.md

 ## num2
 is the number of lines in <unique_reaction_set.dat> file
 ## <fluxbounds.flx>
 is the name of the file(s) corresponding to minimal environment(s) with a given carbon source.
-In the subfolder ENVS you can see 138 different minimal environments with distinct carbon source.
+In the subfolder ENVS you can see 101 different minimal environments with distinct carbon sources.

 # Example:
+In this example, we run this program twice to determine the tandem and random robustness to deletion of 3 metabolic genes in E.coli K12 MG1655:
+i) tandem deletion:
+BIGG_deletion_phenotyping  universe46.net genome46.dat tandem_deletion3.dat grrule46.dat Reaction_set46.dat tandem3_phenotype.dat --num1 3900 --num2 2572 ENVS/*

+ii) random deletion:
+BIGG_deletion_phenotyping  universe46.net genome46.dat random_deletion3.dat grrule46.dat Reaction_set46.dat random3_phenotype.dat --num1 3900 --num2 2572 ENVS/*

+To quantify robustness to tandem deletion of n=3, we check what fraction of the deletional variants (each line of tandem3_phenotype.dat) retains viability on all carbon sources (strict definition) or at least one carbon source (moderate definition) on which the wild-type genome is viable.
+Similarly, to compute robustness to random deletion of n=3 we can use random3_phenotype.dat.